lzap/designs/kojid-installation.md

     # mv /etc/kojid/kojid.conf.rpmsave /etc/kojid/kojid.conf
     # service kojid start

+TODO: We can move the above repo to public and use that to install the particular version.

 Now, install this (hotfix) release which is the latest and greatest createrepo written in C (this is not ever released in EPEL yet).